 Those countries with the lowest health care climate footprint spent less on health, and those with the biggest footprint spent considerably more.
 For instance, on average, low-income countries spent \$120 per capita on health in 2014; lower-middle- and uppermiddle-income countries spent \$267 and \$914 per capita, respectively, and high-income countries spent \$5,221 per capita.
-The Institute for Health Metrics and Evaluation forecasts that that future per capita spending is projected to grow most in the highand middle-income countries.39 Figure 13 shows the disparities in health spending between nations.
+The Institute for Health Metrics and Evaluation forecasts that that future per capita spending is projected to grow most in the highand middle-income countries.
+Figure 13 shows the disparities in health spending between nations.

 Figure 13.
-Health spending, population, and disability adjusted life years^v by World Bank income group, 2017.40 v A disability adjusted life year represents the loss of the equivalent of one year of full health and is considered more representative of the burden of disease than mortality rates.
+Health spending, population, and disability adjusted life yearsv by World Bank income group, 2017.